godoc-lint/godoc-lint/README.md

 ### `pkg-doc`

 Ensures all package godocs start with "Package \[NAME\]".
 The "Package" word can be configured to any other value via the `pkg-doc/start-with` option.
+Test files are skipped by default.
+To enable the rule for them, the `pkg-doc/include-tests` option should be set to `true`.

 ### `single-pkg-doc`